 Filed under: Cloud Engineering · AI Infrastructure · Local Lab

-In Part 1, we got Bifrost running locally on your Mac, wired up Ollama with qwen3.5, and verified the whole stack was humming.
-Requests flowing through the gateway, streaming working, tool calling confirmed.
+In Part 1 we got Bifrost running locally, wired up Ollama with qwen3.5, and confirmed the stack end to end.
+Requests through the gateway, streaming, tool calling.

-MCP stands for Model Context Protocol.
-It’s an open standard, originally released by Anthropic in late 2024 and now governed by the Linux Foundation, that defines how AI models discover and call external tools and data sources.
+Model Context Protocol is an open standard, released by Anthropic in late 2024 and now under the Linux Foundation, that defines how models discover and call external tools and data sources.

-MCP fixes that.
-Write one server, and any MCP-compatible client can use it — Claude Desktop, your own agent, Bifrost, whatever.
-It’s the USB-C moment for AI tooling.
+MCP collapses that to one.
+Write a server once and any MCP-compatible client can use it: Claude Desktop, your own agent, Bifrost, anything.

-- stdio — local, process-to-process communication via stdin/stdout.
+- stdio.
+Local, process-to-process over stdin/stdout.
 The gateway spawns your script as a subprocess.
-No ports, no networking, no auth needed.
-This is what we’re building today.
+No ports, no networking, no auth.
+This is what we’re building.

-- HTTP/SSE — remote, for servers others connect to over a network.
-That’s a future post.
+- HTTP/SSE.
+Remote, for servers others reach over a network.
+Another post.

 Your app → Bifrost (port 8080) → spawns MCP server via stdio → tool runs locally → result returned

-Bifrost acts as both the LLM gateway and the MCP client.
-It spawns your local MCP server process, hands it tool requests from qwen3.5, and passes results back.
-Your app never needs to know any of this is happening — it just sends a chat request and gets a response back that includes tool results.
+Bifrost is both the LLM gateway and the MCP client.
+It spawns your server process, hands it tool requests from qwen3.5, and passes results back.
+The app just sends a chat request and gets a response that includes the tool results.

 Prerequisites